webfolderio/wget-windows/README.md

 ### Build Environment

-wget is built on GitHub actions with on Ubuntu with mingw64 (GNU/gcc 9.3).
+wget is built on GitHub Actions and cross compiled with mingw64 (Ubuntu & GNU/gcc 9.3).
 It's virus-free and safe to use.

 All required libraries is **statically linked**, and it's not necessary to use third-party DLL.